vagoel/adobe-spark-page-branding-removal/README.md

   </a>
 </p>

-> This repository allows you to remove the Adobe branding in any [Spark Page](https://www.adobe.com/express/create/website-page) free of cost.
+> This utility allows you to remove the Adobe branding in any [Spark Page](https://www.adobe.com/express/create/website-page) free of cost.
+>

 ### DEMO
 [Before](https://adobe-spark-page-branding-removal.vagoel.com) | ✨ [After](https://adobe-spark-page-branding-removal.vagoel.com)